MagnificentPako/RoyalNim/README.md

 # Will download "Release That Witch" from Webnovel.com
 RoyalNim webnovel.com 7931338406001705

+# Will download "From Outside Eyes" from fanfiction.nmet
+RoyalNim fanfiction.net 12660656
 ```

 # Supported sites

 - RoyalRoadL
 - webnovel.com
+- fanfiction.net

 # Contribution
 Sure, but don't hate me for